Some of the best Art Nouveau (Jugendstil) architecture in Vienna appears in the most unlikely places. Like railway stations.

 (Photo tip: um, wait until the sun shines directly on the façade)

-The renovated west pavilion really is a work of art, particularly when the full sun brings out the shine in the gold.
-This despite the graffiti that seems to appear at intervals in a seemingly never-ending game of catch up with the cleaning crews.
+The renovated west pavillon really is a work of art, particularly when the full sun brings out the shine in the gold.
+This despite the graffiti that seems to appear at intervals in a never-ending game of catch up with the cleaning crews.

 Inside, the colour scheme continues, and you might recognise the checkered floor tiling from other working stations across the city.